 THE GAS GIANT

-What's vexing is that beyond the character of Adam, Kirk Douglas the actor seems to be suffering from the vainglory of being both short/Napoleonic complex-ridden (which made him such a good villain in noirs like Out of the Past and Strange Love of Martha Ivers) and old/"inadequate," in character and reality.
-A frustrated alpha male aging into the soft zone, he makes up for these "areas" perhaps by running around with his robe open at the waist, and being found in bed with Alex as often as possible.
-Amiss' vast knowledge of mid-life crises male vanity must have expanded tenfold when observing a titanic ego like Douglas': “When actors get old they get obsessed about wanting to be nude," Amiss noted in an interview, "and Kirk wanted to be naked.”
+What's vexing is that, beyond the character of Adam, Kirk Douglas the actor seems to be suffering from the vainglory of being both short/Napoleonic complex-ridden (which made him such a good villain in noirs like Out of the Past and Strange Love of Martha Ivers) and old/"inadequate," in character and reality.
+A frustrated alpha male aging into the soft zone, he makes up for these "areas" perhaps by running around with his robe open at the waist, the sit-ups he's been doing in fine ab evidence, and being found in bed with Alex as often as possible.
+Martin Amiss' vast knowledge of mid-life crises male vanity must have expanded tenfold when observing a titanic ego like Douglas', “When actors get old they get obsessed about wanting to be nude," Amiss noted in an interview, "and Kirk wanted to be naked.”

-Even without all his posturing, Farrah's Alex prefers "the Major" and there's no doubt that Benson is a grade-A nutcase, Keitel's stunning youthful beauty undermined by his needy sexual frustration and lack of game.
+Farrah's Alex prefers "the Major" --insecurity and all--and there's no doubt that Benson is a grade-A nutcase, Keitel's stunning youthful beauty undermined by his needy sexual frustration and lack of game.
 He hasn't seen them actually fooling around, or heard Alex's frustrations with the Major's inadequacies in all his areas, so that quote about being inadequate... in every area (top) is just him reacting to his own deranged mental images, seeing Adam as an impotent Cronus, devouring the young girl Benson himself desires rather than returning her to he sea (of boys her own age, i.e. himself).

 |Diabolik's pad; External view (deep in the caverns)|